AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 **I engineer new technology, from circuits to mechanisms to applications**.
 My multidisciplinary background in mechanical engineering & computer science supports **designing & implementing systems from the fundamental mechanics to the end application**.
 I have been privileged to pursue these projects at places like the **University of Chicago, Meta (Reality Labs), & KAIST**. <span style="color: #800000;">I will graduate in the Spring of 2025 -- **I am open to new opportunities in research & engineering!** </span>

 My PhD research at the University of Chicago focused on **designing wearable devices that provide tactile feedback (touch sensations)**, transforming otherwise passive objects & surfaces into interactive experiences.
 I specialize in **engineering haptic actuators from the ground up**, & integrating actuators into custom devices that create diverse sensations—such as [vibration](https://www.alexmazursky.com/publication/chi-2021-magnetio/), [friction](https://www.alexmazursky.com/publication/chi-2024-stickslip/), & [temperature](https://www.alexmazursky.com/publication/ieee-vr-2024-thermalgrasp/)—to **augment physical & virtual spaces (AR/VR)**.
-In addition to my work on haptics, I have explored [digital fabrication](https://www.alexmazursky.com/publication/uist-2023-thermalrouter/) as well as [robotics](https://www.alexmazursky.com/publication/roman-2022-hrtouch/).
+In addition to haptics, my research has explored [digital fabrication](https://www.alexmazursky.com/publication/uist-2023-thermalrouter/) as well as [robotics](https://www.alexmazursky.com/publication/roman-2022-hrtouch/).

 My work has been published in the top venues in human-computer interaction.
 Check out my recent CHI'24 Paper: [Stick&Slip, a wearable approach to alter the friction of everyday objects using liquid coatings on the fingerpad!](https://www.alexmazursky.com/publication/chi-2024-stickslip/chi-2024-stick&slip.pdf)